 2012 Chevrolet Impala lt.
 Consumer states high pressure fuel pump is very noisy when accelerating from a stand still and also states issues with vibration

 the consumer stated the accelerator motor made a loud noise.
 The consumer stated the fuel lines, which apparently run directly under the driver's side floor, vibrate due to the harmonics set up by the high pressure fuel pump.
 The vibration is continuous and can be felt through the floor and up into the driver's seat.
-It was Tuesday, May 1, 2012 when this fuel pump issue occurred.

 See all problems of the 2012 Chevrolet Impala .

-Consumer has a 2005 Chevrolet Impala.
+The contact owns a 2005 Chevrolet Impala.
 The contact stated

 while driving at 25 mph, there was an unusual noise heard and as the contact attempted to brake, there was an abnormal increase in stopping distance and time.
 The vehicle was taken to a local repair facility where the mechanic advised replacing the rotors.
 The vehicle was repaired.
 Two and a half years later, the failure recurred.
 The manufacturer advised the contact that the failure potentially was contributed to the fact that he resided in a salt belt state.
 The manufacturer advised because he did not have prior repair performed at an authorized dealer, they would not provide any assistance.
 The failure and current mileages were 20,000.
 Updated 8/4/10